- Find a Park

 When you are reserving more than one spot, each spot must be reserved in a different permit holder’s name, as the system will not allow a specific person to reserve more than one spot.
 You will need to have the other party’s contact information ready (please ensure that person knows since they will be receiving the confirmation email).

 It is also helpful to be already familiar with BC Parks’ general policies (i.e. Camping Party definition, Additional Vehicle permits, etc.), that apply to all campers, regardless if they make a reservation or access their campsites by dropping in (First Come, First Serve inventory).
 Please click here for more information: Camping Policies and Fees.

 “Opening day” (previously March 15) for reservations has been eliminated.
 Starting January 2, 2017, customers can make reservations (if available) up to four months in advance of an arrival date.
 Reservable dates for each park can be found on individual park pages on the BC Parks website or the “More Info” tab on the Discover Camping website.

 Reservable inventory becomes available depending on what type of reservation you want to make:

-Frontcountry campgrounds and Garibaldi reservations can be made up to 4 months in advance of your arrival date.
+Frontcountry campgrounds, Garibaldi and Mount Assiniboine reservations can be made up to 4 months in advance of your arrival date.
 For example, if you want to make a reservation for an arrival date of August 14th, that inventory is ‘released’ on April 14th.